simonmeister/motion-rcnn/README.md

 Motion prediction is fully optional and the code can be used as a Mask R-CNN implementation.
-Support for cityscapes is implemented, but using the records created with `create_citiscapes_tf_record.py` may required adapting the `data_decoder` as the record interface changed.
+Support for cityscapes is implemented, but using the records created with `create_citiscapes_tf_record.py` may require adapting the `data_decoder` or the record writing as the record interface changed.

 ### License